RiceD2KLab/HERC_Sp25/4_Data_Modeling/README.md

 ## 📂 4.2 Nearest Neighbor Model Validation

-This subfolder provides documentation and code used to **validate and select the optimal Nearest Neighbors model**.
+This subfolder provides documentation and code used to **validate and select the optimal Nearest Neighbors distance metric**.
 It is divided into three subdirectories:

 ### 🗂️ 1.
 Nearest Neighbors Model (Initial Version)

 - Contains an **earlier version** of the model prior to finalization in `4.1`.
-- Useful for understanding model evolution and comparing past vs final logic.
+- Contains the scripts used to produce the quantiative and qualitative validation results

 ### 🗂️ 2.
 Qualitative Model Validation